open3e/open3e/README.md

     to set frost protect threshold and eco function threshold to -9°C (complex dids):
     {"mode": "write-raw", "data":[[2855,"01A6FF"],[2426,"01A6FF000A00"]]}

     Option -m is mandatory for this mode.
-    Options -r, -t, -v may be used in parallel.
+    Options -r, -t, -j, -v may be used in parallel.